4 Educator Insights that Shaped BrainPOP Science, Our New Middle School Solution

 Science education is no longer about memorizing facts or following steps to complete a cookie-cutter experiment.
 Practicing real science equips students with transferable skills like collaborative problem solving and analytical reasoning.
 Students are empowered to ask questions, challenge assumptions, and design new solutions.

-“These are the most important skills that kids need as they grow up and enter the workforce,” said Brandi Stroecker, advisory panel member and director of the Tennessee STEM Innovation Network.
+“These are the most important skills that kids need as they grow up and enter the workforce,” said Brandi Stroecker, BrainPOP Science advisory panel member and director of the Tennessee STEM Innovation Network.
 “When students learn within the context of authentic problem-based challenges, they can see the impact of their learning.
 That kind of authenticity builds engagement.
-In my classroom, I noticed this approach takes students from the groans of ‘when will I ever use this?’ to a place where they genuinely connect the skills they are learning and applying.”
+In my classroom, I noticed this approach takes students from the groans of, ‘When will I ever use this?’ to a place where they genuinely connect the skills they are learning and applying.”

 4. Students need diverse role models in science fields